AncientBison704/Ethernet-10G-RTL-/README.md

 - TX datapath

 ## Verification
-Testbenches written in SystemVerilog using Icarus Verilog.
+Testbenches written in SystemVerilog using Icarus Verilog